SCENE 01 / DRONE VIDEOGRAPHY

 CAAC-licensed aerial cinematography across China from a Shenzhen-anchored drone economy

-Here is what we have to work with.
-Aerial cinematography in China operates inside a rules run by the Civil Aviation Administration of China.
-CAAC — covering operator licensing, UAS Cloud real-name sign-ups, and pre-flight approval through the UTMISS system, alongside MIIT range allocation for cinema-grade video downlinks and NRTA pre-shoot approval for any aerial coverage destined for broadcast or theatrical release.
+Aerial cinematography in China runs under a framework set by the Civil Aviation Administration of China.
+The CAAC covers operator licensing, UAS Cloud real-name sign-ups, and pre-flight approval through the UTMISS system.
+MIIT then allocates the radio range for cinema-grade video downlinks, and NRTA grants pre-shoot approval for any aerial coverage bound for broadcast or theatrical release.

-Here is how this works in practice.
-Our pilot teams build that compliance into the call sheet rather than bolt it on at the last minute, with forms prepared in advance for sensitive-zone restrictions across Tibet, Xinjiang, military exclusion areas, and the Beijing inner-ring no-fly perimeter, plus heritage-site negotiations for the Forbidden City, the Great Wall at Mutianyu and Jinshanling, the Bund waterfront, and the Hengdian backlots that operate under their own internal airspace protocols.
+Our pilot teams build that compliance into the call sheet rather than bolt it on at the last minute.
+Forms go in ahead of time for sensitive-zone limits across Tibet, Xinjiang, military exclusion areas, and the Beijing inner-ring no-fly perimeter.
+We also handle heritage-site talks for the Forbidden City, the Great Wall at Mutianyu and Jinshanling, the Bund waterfront, and the Hengdian backlots, which run under their own internal airspace rules.

-Here is the layout.
 The picture on the ground is more specific.
-Gear leans on DJI's home-market advantage — the Shenzhen manufacturer ships the global cinema benchmark Inspire 3, Mavic 3 Cine, and Mavic 3 Pro Cine alongside Ronin 4D rigs that crossover between aerial and ground work.
-Supplemented by Freefly Alta X and heavy-lift platforms carrying RED Komodo, V-Raptor, ARRI Alexa Mini, and Sony Venice 2 bodies for cinema-grade aerial coverage that matches the ground unit frame-for-frame.
+Gear leans on DJI's home-market edge, since the Shenzhen maker ships the global cinema benchmark Inspire 3, Mavic 3 Cine, and Mavic 3 Pro Cine, plus Ronin 4D rigs that cross over between aerial and ground work.
+Freefly Alta X and heavy-lift platforms add RED Komodo, V-Raptor, ARRI Alexa Mini, and Sony Venice 2 bodies for cinema-grade aerial coverage that matches the ground unit frame for frame.

-Here is how the work shapes up.
-Productions briefing Great Wall ridge flyovers, Shanghai Pudong skyline reveals, Guilin karst-mountain pulls, Yunnan high-pass terraced fields, Hainan tropical coast establishers, or Inner Mongolia grassland sequences receive a logged flight plan rather than a generic gear quote — the same workflow our aerial teams have delivered on inbound features, NRTA-cleared documentary series, and high-end commercial campaigns out of Shanghai and Beijing across the year.
+Productions briefing Great Wall ridge flyovers, Shanghai Pudong skyline reveals, Guilin karst-mountain pulls, Yunnan high-pass terraced fields, Hainan tropical coast establishers, or Inner Mongolia grassland sequences get a logged flight plan rather than a generic gear quote.
+It is the same workflow our aerial teams have run on inbound features, NRTA-cleared documentary series, and high-end commercial campaigns out of Shanghai and Beijing all year.

-Here is how it adds up.
 A few details matter here.
-Our coordinators check UTMISS airspace status, secure CAAC pre-flight clearance and local PSB notifications, bargain heritage-site approvals through site administrators, agree property releases for rooftop launches around Wangfujing and Jing'an, and build weather backup around the wind windows that govern Tibet altitude flights at 3,400 metres and above, Gobi Desert dust storms, Beijing winter PM2.5 haze, and Shanghai 70-80% humidity through summer typhoon season.
+Our coordinators check UTMISS airspace status, secure CAAC pre-flight clearance and local PSB notifications, and win heritage-site approvals through site administrators.
+They agree property releases for rooftop launches around Wangfujing and Jing'an.
+They also build weather backup around the wind windows that govern Tibet altitude flights at 3,400 metres and above, Gobi Desert dust storms, Beijing winter PM2.5 haze, and Shanghai 70-80% humidity through summer typhoon season.

-Here is the run-down.
-The breakdown looks like this.
-Multi-platform days combine aerial units with ground Steadicam, camera car follow cars, and helicopter work flown out of Reignwood Beijing or Shanghai Eastern General Aviation, with all forms routed through one set up production envelope that absorbs the 17% VAT and standard inbound-production cost lines.
+Multi-platform days combine aerial units with ground Steadicam, camera-car follow cars, and helicopter work flown out of Reignwood Beijing or Shanghai Eastern General Aviation.
+All forms route through one production envelope that absorbs the 17% VAT and standard inbound-production cost lines.

 FAQ